 After I published Awakened by Sin I took off.
 After a hard year and an equally difficult book, I was emotionally and mentally drained.
-I needed to get away from my desk, away from my house, the ping of emails, the slew of reviews, and endless list of things of things to do.
+I needed to get away from my desk, away from my house, the ping of emails, the slew of reviews, and endless list of things to do.
 I needed the open road, a new scene, and quiet.

 I’ve done several road trips, never by myself.
 My sister lives in Oregon and I hadn’t seen her for a year, so I decided to pack up my doggies and visit.
 I had no idea how long I was going to be gone and vague ideas of where I would stay.
 I tried to stay open and just do what felt right in the moment.